somewherewarm/woocommerce-gateway-viva/README.md

 If you:

-* need help [setting up](#configuration) the gateway,
 * have a customization/integration requirement, or
 * want to see another feature added, e.g. support for **tokens** or **recurring payments**,

 ...then we'd love to [hear from you](http://somewherewarm.gr/about/)!

-Please understand that:

-* Our time is as limited (and precious) as yours.
-If you need something that requires some of our time, it's probably not going to be for free.
-* This repository is not a place to ask for help.
+Please understand that this repository is not a place to seek help with configuration-related issues.
 Use it to report bugs, propose improvements, or discuss new features.

 ### Installation